'I am absolutely sick of it' - Island communities despair over latest CalMac breakdown

 "I am not usually a worrier but I am worried for what’s to come over the next few months after today.”

-CalMac said it will issue an update at 2pm regarding Tuesday’s potential 5.30pm Ullapool departure.

-This comes after it announced the 10.30am sailing from Ullapool and 2pm sailing from Stornoway were cancelled.

-Additional services will run from Tabert on Tuesday at 8.40pm arriving into Uig at 10.20pm, and from Uig at 10.50pm arriving into Tarbert at 12.30am.
+Additional services were scheduled from Tabert on Tuesday at 8.40pm, and from Uig at 10.50pm to help with the backlog of traffic.

+Passengers, however, were complaining on CalMac’s social media page that the boats were already full by Tuesday afternoon.

-Three other large CalMac vessels have not been in service since the summer timetable began on April 1 this year.
+Three other large CalMac vessels have not been in service since the summer timetable began on April 1.

-This is due to delays with the return of the MV Caledonian Isles, MV Hebridean Isles and MV Clansman because of more faults being discovered during their annual maintenance.
+This is due to delays with the return of the MV Caledonian Isles, MV Hebridean Isles and MV Clansman because of more faults being discovered.

-It is understood some parts to the ships that need replacing are so old they are no longer manufactured.
+It is understood some parts to the ships are so old they are no longer manufactured.

-SNP MSP for Na h-Eileanan an Iar Alasdair Allan: “I have had a number of constituents in touch overnight who have either been trying to get to the mainland or who have been stranded in Ullapool.
+SNP MSP for Na h-Eileanan an Iar Alasdair Allan said a number of his constituents said they were stranded on Monday.

-“While hopefully CalMac will resolve this matter today, it does point to the continuing need for more vessels in the CalMac fleet, and illustrates the importance of the Tarbert to Uig route as the alternative which people in both Lewis and Harris rely on in these circumstances.”
+He said the latest breakdown “does point to the continuing need for more vessels in the CalMac fleet.”

 Scottish Conservative Highlands and Islands MSP Donald Cameron said the ferry chaos has “become so bad the whole country is now sitting up and taking notice of the dismal performance of ministers when it comes to our ferries".